influxdata/telegraf/plugins/inputs/salesforce/README.md

 ### Measurements & Fields:

-Salesforce provide one measurment named "salesforce".
+Salesforce provide one measurement named "salesforce".
 Each entry is converted to snake\_case and 2 fields are created.

 - \<key\>_max represents the limit threshold